mgosk/booking-example/README.md

 Go to app directory and type in console `sbt run` or `sbt ~run` for live reloading

-## Developer notes

-* Objects identifiers are implemented as UUID's because we don't know further DB implementation

-## To made it simple I assume that:
+## To made it simpler I assume that:

 * Room price is constant during year
 * Price is integer
+* Admin can't delete room with reservations

 ## TODO